ynwang92/base-polytopes/2d-code/readme.txt

 systematically, generalized to arbitrary k,for the paper "Statistics of Base Polytopes in F-theory" by Taylor, Wang, and Yu.

-The julia code generates these bases into independent ways, one "top-down" from the largest polytopes and the other "bottom up" from the smallest polytopes.
+The julia code generates these bases in two independent ways, one "top-down" from the largest polytopes and the other "bottom up" from the smallest polytopes.